emencia/cmsplugin-porticus/README.rst

 *****

 Once installed you can insert porticus Galleries or Albums in your page through the CMS toolbar.
 Each Porticus content in your pages can use a template from the defined ones in your settings.

+For Album cloud tags if enabled, you will need to do some CSS to manage size diff between tags, class name start from tag-size-1 to tag-size-XXX where XXX is equivalent to ``settings.PORTICUS_ALBUM_PLUGIN_CLOUD_STEPS`` value (default is 6).
+Cloud tag html lives inside ``porticus/cms/album_detail.html``.